Sethrot/AutoLoader/README.md

 **Keep your lua and just use *sets***

-The *autoloader-sets* library will give you the set mangement functionality independently of *autoloader*, so you can use it with Mote or whatever else.
+The *autoloader-sets* library will give you the set mangement functionality independently of AutoLoader, so you can use it with Mote or whatever else.
 An example of that would be:
 ```lua
 local autosets = require("autoloader-sets")